 It wasn’t until 1856 that New Orleans’ Mardi Gras got weird, however, when a bunch of dudes, inspired by Mobile’s Cowbellion de Rakin Society, the first secret mystic society in the U.S. to wear masks, organized a new secret society in the French Quarter that celebrated Mardi Gras with a formal parade.

-I’m not really sure how you can claim to be a secret society when you are organizing public parades, but that’s sort of the point.
+I’m not sure how you can claim to be a secret society when you are organizing public parades, but that’s the point.